seems to be a theme running through a lot of your discussions which throws

 To begin to answer these questions,

-my own writing: What exactly does it mean for a parent to love a
+lets ask another question: What exactly does it mean for a parent to

 So, What exactly